 Because it got so cold inside Koos, often times the forklifts were difficult to get started.
 It was common practice to spray starting fluid into the forklift’s carburetor, especially in the morning.
 A few squirts and the forklift would typically start right up.

-Very flammable stuff that starting fluid.
-It should be, it had ether in it.
+That starting fluid was some very flammable stuff and with good reason - it had ether in it.
 Did I mention that the cans of starting fluid were stored in the shipping dock office?
 Well they were.

-So on this bitterly cold day there were eight large bundled up human beings, five of whom were smoking, crammed in a six-foot by twelve-foot room when Arno decided to have some fun with the starting fluid.
+So on this bitterly cold day there were eight large bundled up human beings, five of whom were puffing on cigarettes, crammed in a six-foot by twelve-foot room when Arno decided to have some fun with the starting fluid.

 Hey, I never said Arno was a rocket scientist.